barryclark/jekyll-now/_posts/2022-3-26-spectate-easy.md

 ### But All is Encrypted Data and Not Usefull !
 Don't Know Yet
 ![idk-comic](https://sheepforcomics.files.wordpress.com/2013/08/so-you-dont-know.png)

-Go Back Again and Apply Filter For TCP data i Followed The TCP Stream
+### Go Back Again and Apply Filter For TCP data
+i Followed The TCP Stream
+And Got That Message Send From Source 10.0.0.21 To 10.0.0.24 Through TCP Ports (60596,6000) :smile:

+---
+Hello, Agent;

+I will send private data through port 7754

+use password: d0L1x65900Q
+---

 [ ![wireshark-data-tcp]]({{ site.baseurl }}/zAinCTF/images/swr.png)